The Russian government has approved its first full wartime budget that will significantly increase military spending in 2024 as well as boost social spending to shelter the population from the effects of war and sanctions. The draft budget for 2024 will increase military spending 1.7-fold and for th

 According to preliminary figures provided by the Finance Ministry, Russia’s federal budget deficit totalled RUB2.81 trillion ($28bn) in January-July. (chart)

-Russia had a surplus federal budget in August in the amount of around RUB230bn ($2.3bn), Prime Minister Mikhail Mishustin said at a meeting devoted to drafting federal budget for a three-year period.
+Russia had a surplus federal budget in August of around RUB230bn ($2.3bn), Mishustin said at a meeting devoted to drafting the federal budget for a three-year period.

 The Russian economy is adjusting to current challenges, he noted.
 "In August, federal budget ran a surplus, which amounted to around RUB230bn.
 Consolidated balance of the regions added another RUB140bn," he said, noting that the Russian economy "is adjusting to current challenges."
-The budget ran a surplus largely due to a surge in non-oil and gas revenues, PM explained, adding that they exceeded RUB1.8 trillion ($18.5bn) in August, up 56% compared with last year.
+The budget ran a surplus largely due to a surge in non-oil and gas revenues, the PM explained, adding that they exceeded RUB1.8 trillion ($18.5bn) in August, up by 56% compared to last year.

-Oil and gas revenues of the Russian federal budget totalled RUB4.836 trillion ($44.76bn) in January - August 2023, which is 38.2% lower than a year ago, the Finance Ministry said on its website.
-Accumulation of extra oil and gas revenues during periods of the comfortable price situation and use of National Wealth Fund resources to cover shortfalls in oil and gas revenues in line with fiscal rule parameters provide for the budgetary system resilience to fluctuations in receiving oil and gas revenues, the ministry added.
+Oil and gas revenues of the Russian federal budget totalled RUB4.836 trillion ($44.76bn) in January-August 2023, which is 38.2% lower than a year ago, the Finance Ministry said on its website.
+Accumulation of extra oil and gas revenues during periods of a comfortable price situation and use of National Wealth Fund resources to cover shortfalls in oil and gas revenues in line with fiscal rule parameters provide for budgetary system resilience to fluctuations in receiving oil and gas revenues, the ministry added.

-Non-oil and gas revenues of the Russian budget amounted to RUB12.155 trillion ($124bn) in January - August 2023, the Finance Ministry said on its website.
+Non-oil and gas revenues of the Russian budget amounted to RUB12.155 trillion ($124bn) in January-August 2023, the Finance Ministry said on its website.

 "Non-oil and gas revenues totalled RUB12,155bn and surged by 24.2% year on year.
-The dynamics of receiving the largest non-oil and gas revenues of the federal budget (turnover taxes and income tax) remains consistently positive, including against the level of 2021 (as the least exposed to statistical effects of the base)," the ministry informed.
+The dynamics of receiving the largest non-oil and gas revenues of the federal budget (turnover taxes and income tax) remain consistently positive, including against the level of 2021 (as the least exposed to statistical effects of the base)," the ministry informed.

 Food exports are emerging as a significant revenue source for Russia's budget, following energy exports, according to Ruslan Davydov, Director of the Federal Customs Service.
-During an interview at the Eastern Economic Forum, Davydov highlighted the substantial increase in Russia's grain exports compared to 2022.
+During an interview at the Eastern Economic Forum Davydov highlighted the substantial increase in Russia's grain exports compared to 2022.

-Davydov stated, "Our agricultural products exports are performing well.
-We have almost exceeded last year's exporting figures, with grain being the primary export, along with oil seeds, oil, vegetable oil, and sunflower seeds."
-He noted that China, the Middle East, Egypt, and Kazakhstan are the primary importers of Russian food products.
+Davydov stated: "Our agricultural products exports are performing well.
+We have almost exceeded last year's export figures, with grain being the primary export, along with oil seeds, oil, vegetable oil and sunflower seeds."
+He noted that China, the Middle East, Egypt and Kazakhstan are the primary importers of Russian food products.
 While food exports have increased by approximately 70% in volume, their value has been influenced by price dynamics.

-In addition to food exports, Davydov discussed the remarkable growth in Russia's car cargo transportation, which has more than doubled year-on-year in the past months of 2023.
+In addition to food exports, Davydov discussed the remarkable growth in Russia's car cargo transportation, which has more than doubled y/y in the past months of 2023.
 He highlighted the growth in both sea and railway cargo traffic, with car cargo traffic experiencing a 2.5-fold increase compared to 2022.

 Furthermore, Davydov mentioned that China accounts for a significant share of Russia's car imports, representing 92% in the period from January to August.